lbeverly/docs/setup/projects.md

    assigned by ScaleFT on a per-project basis, so a user may have a different UID in each project that they belong to.

-To enable user account management for a project, check the "Create Server Users" box when creating the project.
+To enable user account management for a project, check the "Manage Server Users" box when creating the project.

 ### Adding Groups